alleyinteractive/mantle-docs/docs/models/models.md

 In the spirit of interoperability, you can listen to model events in a uniform way across all model types.
 Currently only `Post` and `Term` models support events.
 Model events can be registered inside or outside a model.
+One common place to register events is in the `boot` method of a model:

 ```php
 namespace App\Models;